Bouquets of curves in surfaces: General bouquets

 \section{General bouquets}

 In this section, we prove Theorem~\ref{bouquet} by induction on the number of curves $n$.
 It is beneficial to be careful about the cyclic order of curves.
-A bouquet given as the union of $n$ simple closed curves $c_1,c_2,\ldots,c_n$ in an oriented surface $\Sigma$ is said to have \emph{cyclic order} if $c_{i+1}$ occurs next (counterclockwise) to $c_{i}$ for all $i\in\Z/n\Z$.
-For an example with $n=4$ and $c_1<c_2<c_3<c_4<c_1$; see Figure~\ref{fig:bouquetandchain}.
+For a bouquet given as the union of $n$ simple closed curves $c_1,c_2,\ldots,c_n$ in an oriented surface $\Sigma$, we write if $c_{i+1}$ occurs next (counter-clockwise) to $c_{i}$ for all $i\in\Z/n\Z$.
+For an example with $n=4$ and $c_1<c_2<c_3<c_4<c_1$; see the left-hand side of Figure~\ref{fig:bouquetandchain}.
+If a set of simple closed curves $c_1,c_2,\ldots,c_n$ forms a bouquet, we write $c_1<c_2<\cdots <c_n<c_1$ if the corresponding bouquet is as above.
+In other words, by the definition from the introduction, $c_1<c_2<\cdots <c_n<c_1$ means that $c_1,c_2,\ldots,c_n$ form an oriented bouquet.

 \begin{remark} For a bouquet given as the union of three simple closed curves $a$, $b$, $c$ in $\Sigma$, we have $a<b<c<a$ if and only if isotoping $a$, $b$, $c$ into generic position (i.e., three distinct transversal intersection points realizing the pairwise intersection number one, respectively) yields that a regular neighborhood of $a\cup b\cup c$ is orientation-preservingly diffeomorphic to the one depicted on the left-hand-side of Figure~\ref{twist1}.